jhrozek/scc-demo/README.md

 ### 03-demo-pod-secure.yaml

-This pod uses the 'errorlogger_scc-demo.process' SELinux policy that we prepared for this demo.
-It only allows access to files and directories labeled 'var_log_t'.
+This pod uses the `errorlogger_scc-demo.process` SELinux policy that we prepared for this demo.
+It only allows access to files and directories labeled `var_log_t`.
 So this is reasonably secure and could be paired with a seccomp policy to make sure that the workload is only allowed to call certain syscalls.

 We finally come to the problem I wanted to point out during the demo.
-In order to use the custom SELinux policy, we had to allow the SA to use the privileged SCC, as all the other SCCs use the MustRunAs strategey for SELinux.
+In order to use the custom SELinux policy, we had to allow the SA to use the privileged SCC, as all the other SCCs use the `MustRunAs` strategey for SELinux.

 * 04-demo-pod-badpod.yaml: negative test of SELinux: don't allow audit_t files